Our Work With Aboriginal Communities

 We work with Aboriginal communities in a range of areas including the provision of community services and child protection, out-of-home care, disability services, local councils, Aboriginal land councils, housing, juvenile justice and corrections.
 We look at ways the government can work with communities on the changes needed to deliver real improvements for Aboriginal people.

-Increasingly, our work with Aboriginal communities involves identifying practical strategies to tackle major issues that impact on the health and wellbeing of Aboriginal people, particularly in relation to child protection, out-of-home care, access to disability support and other critical services.
-We review the efficiency and effectiveness of service delivery to some of the most disadvantaged locations in NSW, and recommend ways that government can work with communities on the reforms needed to deliver real improvements.
+Increasingly, our work with Aboriginal communities involves identifying practical strategies to tackle major issues that impact on the health and wellbeing of Aboriginal people.
+We review the efficiency and effectiveness of service delivery to some of the most disadvantaged locations in NSW.

 See related reports.